 |Major Honours||Premier League/First Division (6), FA Cup (8), Champions League (2), Europa League (2), Cup Winners' Cup (2), Super Cup (2), Club World Cup (1)|

-Under the ownership of Roman Abramovich, Chelsea have risen to become one of English soccer's big-hitters in the last two decades, winning the Premier League and Champions League titles.
+Chelsea have risen to become one of English football's big-hitters in the last two decades, winning the Premier League and Champions League titles.

 Chelsea won the English top flight title in 1954/55 for the first time.
 That was their only league triumph before the Premier League era began.
 They have since enjoyed the most successful spell in their history, winning further titles in 2004/05, 2005/06, 2009/10, 2014/15 and 2016/17.